 Regarding self-awareness of emotions in cats, no single answer can be provided.
 Some researchers consider that cats are well aware of their own emotions, and know how to use them for staying determined on a decision.
 Some consider that cats are not clear about their emotions, but are able to recognize human emotions, which act as precursors for a change of body language in cats.

 Cats are emotionally intelligent in their unique way.
-Due to a lack of research on cat’s brain and emotional responses, no single line of defense can be drawn.
+Due to a lack of research on a cat’s brain and emotional responses, no single line of defense can be drawn.

 1 Bradshaw, G.A.
 2010.
 You see me, but do you hear me?
 The science and sensibility of trans-species dialogue.
 Feminism and Psychology, 20(3) 407-419.

-2 Schore AN (2005b) A neuropsychoanalytic viewpoint: Commentary on Steven Knoblauch.
+2 Schore AN (2005b) A neuro psychoanalytic viewpoint: Commentary on Steven Knoblauch.
 Psychoanalytic Dialogues 15(6), 829-854.

 About the author

 Fiona Appleton is a Labrador owner.
-She is the manager of ultimatehomelife.com that has been developed to help people solve the troubles of pet ownership.
+She is the manager of ultimatehomelife.com which has been developed to help people solve the troubles of pet ownership.
 She is an active advocate of animal protection campaigns.
 She wants people to understand that dog-behavior is reflective of our behavior.